gagle/node-rwd/README.md

 }
 ```

-In order to fix this issue simply require the `rwd`.
+This can be easily fixed changing the cwd at runtime, but it's discouraged.
+The best way to ensure that the application is started correctly, simply require the `rwd`.
 I recommend to put the require in the very first line of your main script:

 ```javascript
 //app.js